gimphammer/fastfind/README.md

 ## 5. [Something help you work more fluently]

-### 5.1 Shotcut
+### 5.1 Shortcuts

-you can ignore the shotcuts listed here, but if you are famillar with shotcut, you can work more fluent.
+you can ignore the shortcuts listed here, but if you are famillar with shortcuts, you can work more fluent.

 | vs-code command ID                       |
 | ---------------------------------------- |